 Step 4: Schedule

 Before finishing, click on the “clock” icon at the bottom of the window.
 There you can customize the time intervals in which the data will be synchronized with the target folder.
-I personally recommend using the "Real-Time Sync" option, thus ensuring that your information will always be updated on the target folder.
+I recommend using the "Real-Time Sync" option, thus ensuring that your information will always be updated on the target folder.

 Step 5: Click on Start sync